 Pathling is a server based on the HL7® FHIR® standard, implementing special functionality designed to ease the delivery of analytics-enabled apps and augment tasks related to health data analytics.

-Pathling is licensed under the CSIRO Open Source Software Licence Agreement, which is a permissive licence based upon the BSD and MIT licences.
+Pathling is licensed under the CSIRO Open Source Software Licence Agreement.
 This means that you are free to use, modify and redistribute the software as you wish, even for commercial purposes.

 Pathling is experimental software, use it at your own risk!
 You can get a full description of the current set of known issues over on our GitHub page.

 Health care is a complex domain, and health care information models reflect this complexity.
 Linking data with clinical terminology adds a further degree of complexity, often requiring expert knowledge of coding systems and skill in the correct use of them within the analytic context.